 Sourcery CodeBench Virtual Edition

-By using Sourcery CodeBench Virtual Edition, developers benefit from hardware visibility and control that is not possible with real hardware, intuitively integrated into the software development domain.
+By using Sourcery CodeBench Virtual Edition, software developers benefit from hardware debug visibility and non-intrusive trace control that is not possible with real hardware, intuitively integrated into the software development domain.
 With the Sourcery CodeBench Virtual Edition developer can benefit from:

 Software and Hardware co-debug on Virtual Platforms

 Software and hardware can be debugged together on an abstracted simulation model of the hardware.
-The hardware model runs on the Mentor Vista product, providing an instruction set simulator for fast code execution and hardware accurate models for other parts of the SOC.
-A hardware engineer can monitor and debug the hardware model through Vista.
-At the same time, a software engineer can debug the code running on the hardware model using CodeBench Virtual Edition, with visibility into hardware state that is not possible on a real board.
+The hardware models run on the Mentor Vista generated Virtual Platform providing an instruction set simulator for fast code execution and functionally accurate hardware models for other parts of the SoC.
+A software engineer can debug the code running on the Virtual Platform using CodeBench Virtual Edition, with visibility into hardware states that is not possible on a real board.
 All hardware registers are visible and can be manipulated.
 Users can have full control over execution clocks, and can put breakpoints on both hardware and software threads.
 Both SMP and Non-SMP cluster debugging is supported.

 Software development on Virtual Platforms

-The simultaneous analysis of software and hardware operation on the same time line which Sourcery CodeBench Virtual Edition provides allows for testing architectural assumptions and decisions before the hardware design is committed.
+The simultaneous analysis of software and hardware operation on the same time line which Sourcery CodeBench Virtual Edition provides allows for validating performance assumptions and decisions before the hardware design is committed.
 It uses unique Non-Intrusive Trace (NIT) profiling technology allows the software engineers to have backdoor access to software execution with a variety of debug, profiling and coverage features, without the need to recompile their images and without affecting execution behavior.
 This unlimited non-intrusive system-level profiling results in consistently repeatable deterministic execution.
-The combined impact of hardware design details and software operation on the overall system performance and power can be directly measured instead of estimated, to ensure the final product meets its market requirements.
+The combined impact of hardware design details and software operation on the overall system performance and power can be directly measured even under final software control to ensure the final product meets its market requirements.

 Software and Hardware co-debug on a Veloce Emulator

-Debugging hardware and software together on a Veloce emulator allows the hardware to be tested using actual product software instead of contrived test cases, and allows the software to be tested on the actual hardware design, well before first silicon.
-A hardware engineer can monitor and debug the hardware through the Veloce UI.
-At the same time, a software engineer can debug the code running on the emulator using Sourcery CodeBench Virtual Edition, with visibility into hardware state that is not possible with real hardware.
+Debugging hardware and software together on a Veloce emulator allows the hardware RTL to be tested using actual product software instead of contrived test cases, and allows the software to be tested on the actual hardware design, well before first silicon.
+A hardware engineer can monitor and debug the RTL code through the Veloce UI.
+At the same time, a software engineer can debug the code running on the emulator using Sourcery CodeBench Virtual Edition.
 This facilitates software driven hardware verification, functional debug of software that interacts with the hardware, as well as full system integration and OS boot, reducing the risk of unplanned and costly hardware revisions.

 Software development on a Veloce Emulator

-Sourcery CodeBench Virtual Edition supports developing software on an emulation model which is synthesized from the actual hardware design.
-This provides a cycle accurate environment for testing hardware specific parts of the software, to facilitate validation of timing dependencies that could not otherwise be tested until real hardware is available.
+Sourcery CodeBench Virtual Edition supports developing software on an emulation model which is synthesized from the actual hardware RTL design.
+This provides a cycle accurate environment for testing highly hardware dependent parts of the software, to facilitate validation of timing dependencies that could not otherwise be tested until real hardware is available.
 Software can also run in CodeBench Virtual Edition on a Hybrid co-emulation virtual prototype where it runs faster on the Virtual Prototype processor subsystem while the rest of the design in RTL runs on the emulator.
-This improves product quality by identifying hardware defects while there is time to fix them, instead of creating ugly and costly software work-arounds near the end of the development schedule
+This improves product quality by identifying hardware defects while there is time to fix them, instead of creating ugly and costly software workarounds near the end of the development schedule.

-When the prototype or product hardware does finally arrive, Sourcery CodeBench Virtual Edition supports debug and analysis of real world problems via a JTAG probe with all the same features and benefits of Sourcery CodeBench Virtual Edition on Virtual Platforms and the Veloce Emulator.
+When the prototype or product hardware does finally arrive, Sourcery CodeBench Professional Edition can be used to debug and analyze real world problems via a JTAG probe using the same Integrated Development Environment provided by of Sourcery CodeBench Virtual Edition on Virtual Platforms and the Veloce Emulator.